Melapress/wp-2fa/readme.txt

 ### Extend the functionality of WP 2FA & automate more
 <strong>[Upgrade to WP 2FA Premium](https://wp2fa.io/pricing/?utm_source=wordpress.org&utm_medium=referral&utm_campaign=WP2FA&utm_content=plugin+repos+description)</strong> to:

-* 2FA over SMS, Push notification, WhatsApp and incoming call via [Authy integration](https://wp2fa.io/features/authy-2fa-integration/?utm_source=wordpress.org&utm_medium=referral&utm_campaign=WP2FA&utm_content=plugin+repos+description)
+* More 2FA methods such as 2FA over SMS, Push notification and one-click login
 * Add trusted devices - no need for 2FA code each time you log in
 * [Whitelabel all the 2FA pages](https://wp2fa.io/features/white-label-2fa-pages/&utm_medium=referral&utm_campaign=WP2FA&utm_content=plugin+repos+description) - for a consistent user experience
-* Fully whitelabel-enabled user 2FA wizards; add your own the logo, upload custom CSS and also change the text
+* Fully whitelabel-enabled user 2FA wizards  & emails; add your own the logo, upload custom CSS and also change the text
-* Give the users more 2FA methods to choose from and use
+* Give the users more alternative 2FA methods to choose from and use so they are never locked out
+* Add 2FA to your WooCommerce user pages with just one-click
 * Configure different 2FA policies for different user profiles
-* More alternative 2FA backup methods
 * Easily get an overview of users' 2FA setup with the reports
 * And many other features